MichaelZaniewski/SQL-Airline-Delay-Project/README.md

 - Being that late_ac_arrivals are the #1 cause of delayed flights , AA should focus on
 - Focus on on-time departures in the morning so the planes can operate on-time for the later departures then shift priority to customer experience during times when there are the most customers.

 - A/B testing using DCA base as the experimental group, (Have a high median carrier delay but significantly less departures per year relative to other bases.
-Easier to impliment change which standing to benefit the most)
+Easier to impliment change which standing to benefit the most.
+RECCOMEND A DAY OF WEEK AS WELL